DTegano/NHL-Prediction-using-Machine-Learning/README.md

 dt = rbind(raw_2018, raw_2019, raw_2020)
 ```

 Once I have combined my training set with my entire test set, I'll create a new set and remove the Results column from my test set - as this will be the variable we will be predicting.
 Since I want to keep my Results variable in my original test set so that I can compare my machine learning results later on, I’ll create a new variable without the Results to ‘test’ my prediction mode while preserving my original test data.
 I will also remove the date and team names from my training and test set - as I will not need these variables when I make my predictions.
-Finally, I need to make sure that my Prediction variable is set as a factor, as well as the result, team names, and game length for the raw data analysis:
+Finally, I need to make sure that my prediction variable is set as a factor, as well as the result, team names, and game length for the raw data analysis:

 ```
 test = dtest[,-4]